pickerel/owl/README.md

 ### Usage

 For examples of usage from basic to advanced, see included sample projects.
-And although owl.lua can be used with non-Corona SDK Lua scripts, the samples below are Corona SDK projects that should be run in the Corona Simulator.
-I recommend you study all of the samples (and corresponding Terminal output), and play around with them to gain a more complete understanding of all the features of owl.
+And although OWL.lua can be used with non-Corona SDK Lua scripts, the samples below are Corona SDK projects that should be run in the Corona Simulator.
+I recommend you study all of the samples (and corresponding Terminal output), and play around with them to gain a more complete understanding of all the features of OWL.

 * Samples/**ExternalClasses** - shows how to separate classes into external modules.
 * Samples/**PrivateClassData** - demonstrates how the class 'private' table works.